Firespindash/hyper-custom-controls/readme.md

 # hyper-custom-controls-minimalist

-> A minimalist version of the hyper-custom-controls from @guilhermerodz
+> A minimalist version of the hyper-custom-controls by @guilhermerodz

 It does autohide titlebar and hamburger menu by default, but it is not configurable yet.